 Join druids, pagans and curious onlookers to see sunrise from the inside Stonehenge’s ring for the shortest day of the year (21 December).

-Incwala is Swaziland's premier cultural event © Courtesy of Swaziland Tourist Board
+Incwala is eSwatini's premier cultural event © Courtesy of eSwatini Tourist Board

 Experience the true dark of night in Svalbard

 The polar night in Svalbard is something to behold © PaterMcFly, Wikimedia Commons

 The really special polar nights (eg: when it is true night around the clock) that occur only in the far north of Svalbard can be experienced from mid December to the beginning of January.
 The permanent night around Christmas and New Year’s Eve casts a fascinating spell over the archipelago, followed by the gradual return of the light with often very beautiful faint colours.

 Camp in the deserts of Wihibah Sands

 The dunes of Wihibah Sands © Oman Ministry of Tourism

 The winter months are the best for appreciating the sand dunes and emptiness of the Wihibah, Oman’s own ‘Empty Quarter’, preferably with one of the specialist companies where you can have the full desert camping experience without any of the danger or fear of running out of food and water.

 Have a whirl of a time in Konya

 The whirling dervishes at Rumi Festival © Schorle, Wikimedia Commons